-In this offering, we are offering a maximum of units, consisting of shares of common stock, five-year warrants to purchase up to shares of common stock and fifteen-month warrants to purchase up to shares of common stock.
-Each unit consists of one share of common stock, one warrant to purchase of a share of common stock at an exercise price of \$ per share and one fifteen-month warrant to purchase of a share of common stock at an exercise price of \$ per share.
+In this offering, we are offering a maximum of 10,000,000 units, consisting of 10,000,000 shares of common stock, five-year warrants to purchase an aggregate of up to 5,000,000 shares of common stock and fifteen-month warrants to purchase an aggregate of up to 5,000,000 shares of common stock (and the shares of common stock issuable from time to time upon exercise of the warrants).
+Each unit consists of one share of common stock, one five-year warrant to purchase one half (0.50) of a share of common stock at an exercise price of \$3.20 per share and one fifteen-month warrant to purchase one half (0.50) of a share of common stock at an exercise price of \$2.94 per share.
 Units will not be issued or certificated.
 The shares of common stock and warrants are immediately separable and will be issued separately.
 This prospectus supplement also relates to the offering of shares of our common stock upon exercise, if any, of the warrants.